 FREQUENTLY ASKED QUESTIONS

-What is ISR and how is it different from other swimming programs?
+How is ISR it different from other swimming programs?

 Are ISR Self-Rescue® swimming lessons safe for infants and young children?